Thank you for your interest in umpiring with NOLL/SOLL!

 Q: Equipment was missing from the umpire equipment bag at the field.
 What should I do?

 A: Never umpire a game behind the plate without wearing a complete set of protective equipment, including a mask, chest protector, leg guards, and a hard cup for males.
 You can call balls and strikes from behind the pitching mound if protective equipment isn’t available.
-After the game, e-mail the umpire equipment coordinator so he can arrange for the replacement of missing equipment.
+After the game, e-mail the UIC to arrange for the replacement of missing equipment.

 Q: How should I report abusive or inappropriate behavior in a game I umpired?